jc-27901/string_calculator_tdd/README.md

 - ✅ Handles empty string (returns 0)
 - ✅ Handles single number
 - ✅ Handles two numbers separated by comma

+### Step 2: Unknown Amount of Numbers
+- ✅ Can handle any number of comma-separated values